sumansatyal/Regression..Machine-Learning-Tutorial-and-Python-Projects/README.md

 # Regression Models
 This tutorial contains the following topics in Machine Learning.
-Each topic contains a brief explanation followed by an example written in Python.
+Each topic contains a brief explanation followed by a project written in `Python`.
 A dataset is provided for each instance in the `Data Files` folder.
 * **Regression**
   * Simple Linear Regression
   * Multiple Linear Regression